marinauyeda/marinauyeda/README.md

 #### Tools and skills

 - Basic Python language
-- Developed on Jupyter Lab and Virtual Studio Code
+- Developed on Jupyter Lab and VSCode

 ## Contact
 - [LinkedIn](https://www.linkedin.com/in/marinauyeda/)